Sasbom/sassy_mathparser/README.md

 known limits:
 - can not do -(someexpression)
+- can not parse things that have multiple operands after eachother, like  "5 * + 3"
 - sometimes it'll fuck up order of operations compared to google search engine calculator

 known good things: